s-rowland/bne_draft/package_requirements/README.txt

     (b) requirements.txt: A plain text file containing all packages in the BNER conda environment, along with their versions.

+    (c) pacs.csv: A csv file containing all R packages & their versions in the BNER conda environment.
+Created from requirements.txt by get_pacs.py.

+    (d) get_pacs.py: A python script to print only the R packages and versions from requirements.txt in a more readable format (saved as pacs.csv).

     (c) CHEATSHEET.txt: A plain text file abbreviating the info in this README.

     (d) misc: a directory for Lawrence's use only, containing: